eneiss/homelab-ansible/README.md

 - `files/authorized_keys`: Authorized SSH keys file for your target hosts. **Will override any existing `~/.ssh/authorized_keys` file on your target hosts!**

 Other files:
-- `inventory.ini`: Your inventory file.
+- `inventory/hosts`: Your inventory file.
 Example content:
 ```ini
 [test_vm]